Authentication

 - Select Score based (v3) as the reCAPTCHA type.

-- Google will provide two keys:
+- Google provides two keys:

 - Site key — use this in your frontend to load the reCAPTCHA script and generate tokens.

-- Secret key — set this in your Forte project settings.
+- Secret key — set this in your Forte Project settings.

 - In the Forte Console, go to Project Settings and enter your reCAPTCHA v3 secret key.